-2.1 Formal Model
+A. Formal Model

 Our model contains N homogeneous servers and a central queue.
 Each of the N servers can be in one of four energy states, OFF, SETUP, IDLE, BUSY.
 For ease of exposition we often refer to a server being BUSY, IDLE, OFF, or in SETUP as shorthand for a server being in energy state BUSY, IDLE, OFF, or SETUP respectively.
 A server is BUSY if it is on and processing a job.
 A server is IDLE if it is on but not processing a job.
 A server cannot begin processing a job unless it is IDLE.
 For each server, there are two control options.
 Firstly, an IDLE or BUSY server can be moved to energy state OFF (turning a server off).
 Secondly, an OFF server can be moved to energy state SETUP (begin turning a server on).
-Once a server is in setup, it will remain there for a time exponentially distributed with rate $\gamma$ , at which time the server will become IDLE.
+Once a server is in setup, it will remain there for a time exponentially distributed with rate γ , at which time the server will become IDLE.
 In other words, each server has setup/turn-on times expected to last $1/\gamma$ time units, while turn-offs happen instantaneously.
-A graphical representation of this behaviour for a single server can be seen in Figure 1.